-Please check out the full list of upcoming sustainability related events on campus.
+Please check out the full list of past sustainability related events on campus.

 - Reuse centre diverts tonnes of waste from landfill

 The results speak for themselves.
 6.8 million dollars saved and 300 tonnes of perfectly good items repurposed (12,467 items to be exact) – in just four years.

 - Australia needs stricter rules to curb air pollution, but there’s a lot we could all do now

 Want cleaner air?
 Stop leaving your car engine running while you’re stopped at lights or waiting for a passenger, and demand better regulations from the government.